-Therefore it is not important what number you start with, but that you run a consistent system for processing your sales invoices.
+That means it is not important what number you start with, but that you run a consistent system for processing your sales invoices.

-Should I Start at number 1?
+Should I Start at Invoice Number 1?

-Although some businesses opt to start with something further along so their customers don’t know they have only just started trading.
+Although some businesses opt to start with something further along.
+That way their customers don’t know they have only just started trading.

 Some businesses opt to include a client reference as part of their numbering so they can identify invoices relating to a client or project.

 Sometimes businesses use the year as the anchor reference for each invoice they raise.